This course explores the role and importance of digital technology in presenting and communicating information.

 Stereotypes in the Media

 You will create a short presentation to show how images in popular media reinforce or create stereotypes.
+You may use any available presentation software to create your presentation.

 Principles of Design